About the PMF

-What is the mission statement of the progressive multiplier fund?
+What is the mission of the Progressive Multiplier Fund?

-The PMF finances revenue generation projects for the progressive movement.
+The PMF finances revenue generation projects for progressive organizations, and in turn, shares fundraising knowledge gained with the progressive movement.

 What does the PMF do?

-To qualify, these organizations must do some policy or legal advocacy work, civic engagement, or be a media organization.
-In addition, the organization must work on at least one of the PMF's issue areas.
+- Do some form of domestic policy or legal advocacy, civic engagement, or are a media organization in one of PMF’s issue areas.

 What issues do you fund?

 Clean Energy, Climate Change, Corporate Accountability, Criminal Justice Reform, Democracy/Voting, Disability Rights, Economic Justice, Education Justice, Environmental Justice, Gun Control, Health Care, HIV/AIDS, Housing, Human Rights, Immigrant Rights, LGBTQ Rights, Mass Incarceration, Minimum Wage, Neighborhood Issues, Protecting Medicare, Protecting Social Security, Puerto Rico Justice, Racial Justice, Refugee Crisis, Reproductive Rights, Gender Equity, Social Justice, Wilderness Protection, Women’s Rights, Workers Rights, and other progressive issues.

 If your organization does not consider itself progressive, but works on multiple issues above in a way that would be considered progressive while reaching out “across the aisle,” you may qualify for PMF funding.

 How do I know that my organization fits the PMF’s definition of “Progressive”?

 We understand that it is not for a small group of people to define progressive; if the issue you’re working on is not listed, please write us at firstname.lastname@example.org to see if your mission fits.